 Is the Indoor Air You Breathe Healthy?

 According to the World Health Organization, 40% of all buildings pose a serious health hazard due to indoor air pollutants.
 The EPA calls indoor air pollution the #1 pollution problem in America.
-The following is a list of the most common indoor air pollutants and some of their sources.
+The following is a list of the most common indoor air pollutants and their sources.

 It is very common to conclude that breathing in the outdoor air contains more harmful pollutants than indoors.
 However, the truth is that your home indoor air can often pose a much larger threat.
 This article will provide you with important information on how you can keep your home air clean during closed house conditions whether it’s winter or summer.

 Florida’s real estate market is in a state of constant new construction growth and existing home turnover the last several years.
 Whether building your dream home or purchasing an older home that has been listed on the market, possible indoor air quality concerns for homeowners in Florida should be a major priority during your search.
 Learn about how you can make sure your future home’s indoor air is safe and healthy by addressing these concerns BEFORE you buy.